jackmg2/ButtSaber/README.md

-# LovenseBSControl
+# Butt Saber revival

-Small private project to add the posibility to control Toys from the Lovense company with Miss or Hits or both, direct on playing Beat Saber with the API from Lovense.

-## What is this?
-This Mod adds the posibility to control the vibrations of Lovense Toys with direct playing the VR game Beat Saber.
-You can configure the intense and duration of the toys.
-Also it is possible to set up the vibration on miss or/and hit.
+Quick n dirty port of [LovenseBSControl](https://github.com/Sesch69/LovenseBSControl) by Sesch69 to connect [Intiface](https://intiface.com/) to Beat Saber.

+**Intiface**, formerly [buttplug.io](buttplug.io) is an open-source standard to control connected toys.

+**Big thanks to Sesch69 who did all of the work.**

+I have just changed the Lovense API to Intiface one.

 ## Prerequisites

-- Lovense Connect from www.lovense.com must be installed on PC (Default Connection setting in the mod settings)
-- OR Lovense Connect for Android/IPhone and using the IP adress + port in the extended connection configuration (Click on the green shield in the app)
-- Toys has to be connected with Lovense Connect App
+- [Intiface-Central](https://intiface.com/central/) to connect your toys
 - Mod BSIPA is required
 - Mod is based on Lib Harmony

+## Compilation

+* Open your project in Visual Studio Community
+* Restore nuget packages
+* Use your Beat Saber folder with your required mods installed ([ModAssistant](https://github.com/Assistant/ModAssistant) is the easiest way) for missing dependencies
+* Rebuild your project

+TBD

 ## Installation

-- Unpack Zip file into the Plugin folder of the main directory of Beat Saber
+- Copy dlls from your bin folder into the Plugin folder of the main directory of Beat Saber
 - Goto to Settings -> Mod Settings -> Check Lovense BS Control settings

 ## Setting Options

 * Enable Mod
-* Mode: Select a mode to play
+* Mode: Select a mode to play *(at this time only Default and Challenge 1 are working)*
 * Vibrate on miss: Vibrate toys on miss (For Default mode)

 * Random Intense (miss): Random intense between 1 and 20 (For Default mode)